KhoiBui/TrendingAnalysis/README.md

 will then put this information into an Excel worksheet.

 * Final CAPA's will have to be manually selected from the network drive and put into a folder.
-This is because leads will often save several different versions of a CAPA report and their names will vary.
+This is because leads will often save several different versions of a CAPA report and the name of these reports will vary.
+Writing a script to pull reports is challenging because it would have to account for all of the variations found in not only the name of the .doc/.docx files but also in the content of those files.
+Until some kind of convention is established, it is better to use Windows Explorer for this step.

-  Draft_Detail_Findings.xlsx should be in the same working directory as the .exe file
+* Draft_Detail_Findings.xlsx should be in the same working directory as the .exe file

-  The directory structure should look something like this:
+  The directory tree should look something like this:

   ```
   TrendingProg